MicrosoftDocs/win32/desktop-src/Memory/file-mapping-security-and-access-rights.md

-﻿---
-Description: 'The Windows security model enables you to control access to file mapping objects.
-For more information, see Access-Control Model.' ms.assetid: '8bbf7c98-ff83-4ed9-8b82-f08dcd31295c'
-title: File Mapping Security and Access Rights
 ---
+Description: The Windows security model enables you to control access to file mapping objects.
+For more information, see Access-Control Model. ms.assetid: 8bbf7c98-ff83-4ed9-8b82-f08dcd31295c
+title: File Mapping Security and Access Rights ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # File Mapping Security and Access Rights

 The Windows security model enables you to control access to file mapping objects.
 For more information, see [Access-Control Model](security.access_control_model).

-You can specify a [security descriptor](security.security_descriptors) for a file mapping object when you call the [**CreateFileMapping**](createfilemapping.md) function.
+You can specify a [security descriptor](security.security_descriptors) for a file mapping object when you call the [**CreateFileMapping**](/windows/win32/WinBase/nf-winbase-createfilemappinga?branch=master) function.
 If you specify **NULL**, the object gets a default security descriptor.
 The ACLs in the default security descriptor for a file mapping object come from the primary or impersonation token of the creator.

 To retrieve the security descriptor of a file mapping object, call the [**GetNamedSecurityInfo**](security.getnamedsecurityinfo) or [**GetSecurityInfo**](security.getsecurityinfo) function.
 To set the security descriptor of a file mapping object, call the [**SetNamedSecurityInfo**](security.setnamedsecurityinfo) or [**SetSecurityInfo**](security.setsecurityinfo) function.